Q. How much does it cost to build a log home?

 Q. How does oak compare with pine and cedar as a log home wood?

-And lastly, Oak is recognized throughout the world to be one of the most beautiful woods available.
+And lastly, oak is recognized throughout the world to be one of the most beautiful woods available.

 Q. Do Gastineau Log Home packages come with any warranties?

 A. Your Gastineau log home includes several types of warranty.
 First, we guarantee that there are sufficient materials included in your package to build the home as it is designed and quoted, provided that your construction methods are consistent with your blueprints.
 We also offer a unique limited lifetime warranty on the Gastineau components in your package.
 If you sell your log home, this warranty is transferable as a 10-year warranty to the first subsequent owner.
-Also, many of the components included in our kit, such as windows and shingles carry their own manufacturer’s warranty.
-Last, our logs are milled with a caulk channel on the exterior joint.
+In addition, many of the components included in our kit, such as windows, doors and shingles carry their own manufacturer’s warranty.
+Lastly, our logs are milled with a caulk channel on the exterior joint.
 This allows for the proper placement of backer rod and a bead of caulking.
 With this design, the caulking manufacturer, Sashco Caulking, provides a life time warranty on the caulking.

 Q. How do you dry your logs?